itsmehere/CS50AI/LectureNotes/Week5_NeuralNetworks.md

 - Mathematical model for learning inspired by biological neural networks that constitute animal brains.
 It works by mapping inputs to outputs based on the structure and parameters of the network.
 - Allows for learning the network's parameters based on data.

 To model this in our computer, we'll use an artificial neuron known as a unit.
-Units can connect to each other in different ways to map outputs to inputs.
+Units can connect in different ways to map outputs to inputs.
 The main goal of these units is to work together to solve a certain problem with a unique configuration of outputs to inputs.

 ## Neural Network Structure: